MyllenaAPrado/360RAT/README.md

 # Instructions

-Below are isntructions to download and use the software.
+Below are instructions to download and use the software.

 ## Download and Install: